filipedbranco/Repos-Pratice/README.md

     Hi Filipe,

-    Thanks for the list of restaurants /i will try to check them out in the future.
+    Thanks for the list of restaurants i will try to check them out in the future.